The average cost of a whole-house generator falls between $5,000 and $25,000. Keep reading to learn how much you can expect to spend.

 Performing tests for transfer delays

 We recommend hiring an electrical pro or a generator installer near you when working with electricity.
-You’ll pay between $50 and $100 for labor, but you’ll have peace of mind knowing that a pro has the knowledge and experience to ensure the job is done right.
-In addition, a generator installation pro also knows the ins and outs of local permits and inspections, so you know your generator transfer switch installation will be up to code and installed safely and correctly.
+You’ll pay between $50 and $100 per hour for labor, but you’ll have peace of mind knowing that a pro has the knowledge and experience to get the job done right.
+Additionally, a generator installation professional is familiar with the local permitting and inspection requirements, ensuring that the work is up to code and completed safely and correctly.

 Here are tips to help you reduce costs while installing a transfer switch: